ratwolfzero/hopalong_python/README.md

 Key optimizations include:

-Avoiding NumPy vectorization and parallel iteration with Python’s zip in favor of direct iteration.
+Avoiding NumPy vectorization* and parallel iteration with Python’s zip in favor of direct iteration.

 Avoiding race conditions typically associated with parallelization techniques like prange, which is generally not applicable for cross-iteration dependencies.

-Regarding the basic approach, a two-pass method is preferred over array caching of the trajectory points because it ensures accurate and consistent scaling across the entire dataset while maintaining low memory usage.
-This approach is especially advantageous in large-scale computations, where memory efficiency and stability are crucial.
-By separating the extents calculation from the image mapping, the two-pass method provides reliable and scalable performance without risking the memory overflow (swap RAM-->SSD) or performance degradation that can occur with caching methods.
+*In terms of the basic approach, a two-pass method is preferable to array caching of the trajectory points because it ensures accurate and consistent scaling across the entire dataset while using little memory.
+This approach is particularly beneficial in large-scale computations where memory efficiency and stability are crucial.
+By separating the extents computation from the image mapping, the two-pass method provides reliable and scalable performance without risking the memory overflow (swap RAM-->SSD) or performance degradation that can occur with caching methods.

 Dummy calls are made to JIT-compiled functions.
 This step ensures that the function is pre-compiled by the JIT compiler before it's called by the interpreter, eliminating the initial compilation overhead while executing the code.